BOC rejects rezoning request for large subdivision in Statham

 A proposed subdivision of more than 300 single-family homes in unincorporated Statham was shot down by the Barrow County Board of Commissioners on Tuesday, Dec.
 8.

-The board voted 6-0 — with commissioner Rolando Alvarez absent — to deny a request by Manor Restorations to rezone 95 acres at 575 Wall Rd. between State Route 316 and Atlanta Highway and change the future land-use map character designation property from Rural Reserve to 316 Innovation Corridor in order to build 318 single-family homes.
+The board voted 5-1 — with commissioner Joe Goodman opposed to chairman Pat Graham's motion and commissioner Rolando Alvarez absent — to deny a request by Manor Restorations to rezone 95 acres at 575 Wall Rd. between State Route 316 and Atlanta Highway and change the future land-use map character designation property from Rural Reserve to 316 Innovation Corridor in order to build 318 single-family homes.
 Manor Restorations, which has been active in rezoning and development requests around the county in recent years, had proposed that a little more than 20 percent of the homes (67) be age-restricted to 55 years old and up.

 The BOC voted 4-2 at its Nov.
 11 meeting to table the request in order to get more information about sewer capacity for the proposed development but ultimately went along with the county planning staff’s recommendation to deny based on the position that the request was not in keeping with the county’s future land-use map.